RiseBlox/JailbreakArchiveArchive/README.md

 | [`season3map.rbxl`](https://github.com/Syngio/JailbreakArchive/blob/indev/map-remakes/season3map.rbxl) | 2021 | Season 3 Update | Has nucleur's character model in a cell. | Made by [`@nucleurwaste`](https://github.com/nucleurwaste) |

 # **File Suggestions**
 File suggestions are welcome.
-Just create an issue including your file and the type of file you're suggesting (saveinstance, re-script or map remake), and I will make sure to include it in here!
+Just create an issue including your file(s), and I will make sure to include it/them in here!